Volcomix/webcomponents/slides.md

 - attributeChangedCallback is called when an observed attribute has been added, removed, updated, or replaced.
   Also called for initial values when an element is created by the parser, or upgraded.
 Only attributes listed in the observedAttributes property will receive this callback.
 - adoptedCallback is called when the custom element has been moved into a new document

 ---

+Observing changes to attributes

+Notes:
+HTML attributes are a convenient way for users to declare initial state.
+Elements can react to attribute changes by defining a attributeChangedCallback.
+The browser will call this method for every change to attributes listed in the observedAttributes array.

+---